Table of Contents

 Full Frame

-Full Frame composition is primarily used for characters and creatures.
+Is a composition type primarily used for characters and creatures.
 A great thing about it, is that it can be achieved with basically every finished piece by cropping the sides and doing some small tweaks.
 Nonetheless, it’s better to prepare for a full frame composition from the beginning, rather than as an afterthought.

 Negative Space